 (d) At the close of the fiscal year, all unencumbered appropriated special funds shall revert to the budget unit internal program unit/holding account, except Title IV-D (ASF) funds, unless otherwise specified.

 (e)(1) Where the number of employee positions has been set forth in the salary line appropriation for an agency in § 1 of the Budget Appropriation Bill, such number shall be interpreted to mean equivalent full-time positions.
-The Human Resources Management Administrator of the Office of Management and Budget shall maintain a listing of the employee positions as provided, the salary or wage for each position, and the source of funding.
-A report of this listing shall be furnished monthly by the Director of the Office of Management and Budget to the Controller General.
+The Office of Management and Budget shall maintain a listing of the employee positions as provided, the salary or wage for each position, and the source of funding.
+A report of this listing shall be furnished monthly by the Director of the Office of Management and Budget and to the Controller General.
 The total of such salaries and wages for each agency shall not exceed the agency appropriation therefore and the number of employee positions shall not be changed except as provided in paragraph (e)(2) of this section.
 During the period when recruit classes for State Police are in training, the total number of employees shall apply only to uniformed personnel authorized for duty.

 (2) The number of employee positions authorized as equivalent full-time positions paid by General Fund appropriations and the number of other positions, paid by funds other than General Fund appropriations are reflected in § 1 of the Budget Appropriation Bill within each agency for the fiscal year.
 No agency shall change the total number of positions within each funding source without prior approval of the Delaware State Clearinghouse Committee; and no agency shall transfer a position between divisions/appropriation units except with the approval of the Delaware State Clearinghouse Committee.
 All Job Training Partnership Act funds expended for full-time positions shall be employed within the State.